-THIS INDENTURE is made this 35 day of September, 2006, between BOYNTON BEACH ASSOCIATES XVI, LLLP, a Florida limited liability limited partnership ("Seller") whose post office address is 1600 Sawgrass Corporate Parkway, Suite 300, Sunrise, Florida 33323, and Jean Bruner Jeanglaude and Gertrude Arthur) Jeanglaude, husband and wife d and wife ("Buyer"), whose Social Security Numbers are respectively, and whose post office address is 8671 Thornbrook and Terrace Point, Boynton Beach, Florida 33437.
+THIS INDENTURE is made this 25 day of September, 2006, between BOYNTON BEACH ASSOCIATES XVI, LLLP, a Florida limited liability limited partnership ("Seller") whose post office address is 1600 Sawgrass, Corporate Parkway, Suite 300, Sunrise, Florida 33323, and Jean Bruner Jeanglaude and Gertrude Aithui Jeanglaude, husband and wife ("Buyer"), whose Social Security Numbers are Terrace Point, Boynton Beach, Florida 33437.

-WITNESSETH, that Seller, for and in consideration of the sum of TEN AND NO/100 DOLLARS (\$10.00) and other good and valuable consideration to Seller in hand paid by Buyer, the receipt and sufficiency of which are hereby acknowledged has granted, bargained and sold, and hereby grants, bargains and sells to Buyer, and Buyer's heirs, successors and assigns forever, the following described land, with a Property Appraiser's intertitionation but the second sec Identification Number of 00 42 45 32 03 000 1170.
+WITNESSETH, that Seller, for and in consideration of the sum of TEN AND NO/100 DOLLARS (\$10.00) and other good and valuable consideration to Seller in hand paid by Buyer, the receipt and sufficiency of which are hereby acknowledged has granted, bargained and sold, and hereby grants, bargains and sells to Buyer, and Buyer's heirs, successors and assigns forever, the following described land, with a Property Appraiser's Identification Number of 02.42.45 32 03 000 1170.

-CANYON ISLES - PLAT TWO, according to the plat thereof, as recorded in Plat Lot 117 Book 105 at Page 40, of the Public Records of Palm Beach County, Florida.
+Lot 117 , CANYON (SLES - PLAT TWO, according to the plat thereof, as recorded in Plat Book 105 at Page 40, of the Public Records of Palm Beach County, Florida.

-THIS CONVEYANCE AND TITLE TO SAID PROPERTY is subject to: (a) taxes and assessments for the present year and subsequent years, including, but not inpited to, pending and certified county or municipal improvement liens; (b) restrictions, reservations, conditions, limitations, easements and other matters of record or imposed by governmental authorities having jurisdiction or control over the subject property, but this reference shall not operate to reimpose any of same; (c) all laws, ordinances, regulations, (restrictions, prohibitions and other requirements imposed by governmental authorities, including, but not limitations, applicable zoning, building, buikhead, land use and environmental ordinances, rules and regulations, and rights or interests vested in the United States of America and/or the State of Florida; (d) those certain covenants, restrictions, agreements and lien rights set forth in Exhibit "A" attached hereto and by this reference made a part hereof; (e) the Declarization of Covenants, Restrictions and Easement's for Canyon Isles, dated January 18, 2006 and recorded January 20, 2066 in Cfficial Records box 19820, at Page 216 of the Public Records of Palm Beach County, Florida, as amended and/or supplemented from time to time; (f) the plat of Canyon Isles - Plat One, as recorded in Plat Book 105, at Page 1 of the Public Records of Palm Beach County, Florida; (g) the plat of Canyon Isles - Plat Two, as recorded in Plat Book 105, at Page 40 of the Public Records of Palm Beach County, Florida; Plat Thore, as recorded in Plat Thore, as arecorded in Plat Book 106, at Page 61 of the Public Records of Palm Beach County, Florida.
-THIS CONVEYANCE AND TITLE TO SAID PROPERTY is subject to: (a) taxes and assessments for the present year
+THIS CONVEYANCE AND TITLE TO SAID PROPERTY is subject to: (a) taxes and assessments for the present year and subsequent years, including, but not tignifed to, pending and certified county or municipal improvement liens; (b) restrictions, reservations, conditions, limitations, easements and other matters of record or imposed by governmental authorities having jurisdiction or control over the subject property, but this reference shall not operate to reimpose any of same; (c) all laws, ordinances, regulations (restrictions, prohibitions and other requirements imposed by governmental authorities, including, but not limited to: all'applicable zoning, building, bulkhead, land use and environmental ordinances, rules and regulations, and rights or interests vested in the United States of America and/or the State of Florida; (d) those certain covenants, restrictions, agreements and lien rights set forth in Exhibit "A" attached hereto and by this reference made a part hereof; (e) the Declaration of Covenants, restrictions and casements for Canyon Isles, dated January 18, 2006 and recorded January 20, 2006 in Official Records Book 19820, at Page 216 of the Public Records of Palm Beach County, Florida, as amended and/or supplemented from time to time; (f) the plat of Canyon Isles.
+Plat One, as recorded in Plat Book 105, at Page 40 of the Public Records of Palm Beach County, Florida; (g) the plat of Canyon Isles.
+Plat Three, as recorded in Plat Book 106, at Page 61 of the Public Records of Palm Beach County, Florida.